Launched on 15 July 2016, it’s been an exciting time as Nourish Network has found its feet and place in the local community.

-Single parents on low incomes carry huge burdens of responsibility and often neglect their own well-being and emotional needs.
-We want to help replenish their soul to help them move forward by offering classes and sessions such as art therapy and yoga/relaxation/anxiety class.
+Single parents on low incomes carry huge burdens of responsibility and often neglect their own wellbeing and emotional needs.
+We want to help replenish their soul to help them move forward by offering classes and sessions such as meditation, one on one counselling and a range of wellbeing classes.

 Our monthly “market day” is a buzz of activity!
 After our usual morning tea and food collection, members are invited to make selections from a range of goods and services that have been donated by locals and businesses.

 - Hand knitted scarves, beanies and gloves.

 - Non-perishable food, cleaning products and personal hygiene items.

 - Someone is always available to “chat” with anyone in need of a little TLC.

 Nourish is exceptionally lucky to be well supported by incredibly kind and giving individuals, organisations and local businesses.

 Beyond our wildest dreams, Nourish has already become so much more than an outreach program.
 It’s a place where people who want to give back but have trouble finding something local, are able to in so many ways.
 Those with limited time can help by donating goods they no longer have a need for or knit a beanie while they’re watching TV.
 People who want to use their skills to make a difference are able to see where their efforts are most appreciated and experience the gratitude of those receiving.
 There are opportunities to get among the people or work quietly behind the scenes.

 Personally, I’m thrilled to have my parents working with me.
 It gives them an outing each week and makes them feel useful and needed.
 It’s also giving us as a family, an opportunity to create some wonderful memories.